 - Poly Premier- Inherently Flame Resistant (IFR)

-- Commando- Inherently Flame Resistant (DFR)
+- Commando- Durable Flame Resistant (DFR)

-- Duvetyne- Inherently Flame Resistant (DFR)
+- Duvetyne- Durable Flame Resistant (DFR)

-- Dye Sublimation- Inherently Flame Resistant (DFR)
+- Dye Sublimation- Durable Flame Resistant (DFR)

 The important thing to know is that although there is a national standard for event fabrics, NFPA 701 and California Small Scale Flame Test, it is not law.
 Regulations and laws are left to state and local governments to decide for themselves.
 So, wherever you are taking your drape it’s best to ask the venue ahead of time what their standards are so you are prepared should a Fire Marshall ask you for your certification.
 That being said, we ship ALL our fabrics with a certified flame certificate that has specific information on your fabric, as well as our information and a registration number.